Table of contents

 Today, information (also fake news and rumours) can travel with the speed of light, attracting attention of investors around the globe.

-The amount of information and the speed at which the information online spread, can have both a positive and negative effects on the price changes of stocks.
+The amount of information, and the speed at which the information online spread, can have both a positive and negative effects on the price changes of stocks.

 Including market sentiment in the analysis of stock portfolio will help you play the odds in your favour.
+Using sentiment analysis will help you succeed on the market.

 How to monitor sentiment for stock market?

 The quickest way to monitor sentiment analysis is to use a media monitoring tool.
+Media monitoring tools give you the best chance to spot the right mentions on time.
+They are a must-have tools for investors and traders.

 I recommend Brand24, one of the most robust media monitoring tools, according to Buffer.